 - How do we get past the view that humans are supreme beings and the environment is just there to serve us (vs. a stewardship view)?
 This view is deeply embedded in our identities.
 Even the legal system is set up to prioritize making money (and views environmentalism as a “nuisance”) (Jane Davidson)

 - People have a fear of being evaluated on things they don’t (feel they) have control over “don’t evaluate me on sustainability stuff!
 It’s affected by so much else!”
 Looking at outcomes that are outside the control of the program isn’t meant to be about evaluating a program/organization on their performance, but about identifying the things that are constraining them from achieving the outcomes they are trying to achieve.
 It’s not though if you only look at the things within the box of your program, you can really control all of the things in the box and they aren’t affected by the things outside your program.
 [No program is a closed system].
 (Jane Davidson)

 - We focus on doing evaluations to meet the client’s requests, and maybe we stretch it to cover some other things.
 Sometimes you can slip in stuff that the client didn’t ask for but then you can use that to demonstrate the value of it.
-People often limited what they ask for to what they is possible and sometimes you need to be able to (Jane Davidson)
+People often limited by what they ask for to what they think is possible and sometimes you need to be able to demonstrate the possibilities first (Jane Davidson)

 - It’s not just about asking “how good were the outcomes”, but “how good was this organization in making the trade offs?”(Jane Davidson)